These buttery almond flour oatmeal cookies are soft, chewy and completely vegan and gluten-free. No eggs or dairy needed!

 6. Roll the dough into ~2 tbsp balls and place at least 2 inches apart on the first baking sheet.
 Place the first baking sheet in the oven and bake at 350˚F (177˚C) for 13-15 minutes, until the cookies are a nice golden brown.
 While the cookies bake, you can roll the dough for the second baking sheet.

-7. Remove cookies from the oven and let sit on the baking sheet for at least 5 minutes before transferring to a cooling rack.
+7. Cool cookies on the baking sheet for at least 5 minutes before transferring to a wire rack.
 The cookies will finish up baking as they sit.
 You can also start baking your other tray of cookies in the meantime.

 Nutrition